Miller Fabrication marks 60 years of operations

 Few businesses reach their 60th anniversaries.
 According to Bureau of Labor Statistics data, only about 30% of small companies are still operating in year 10.
 The Small Business Administration’s nonprofit resource partner SCORE reports that only 13% of family-owned businesses remain in the family more than 60 years, while just 12% survive the transition from second to third generation.
 So, Miller is beating the odds.

 Eric Miller, David’s grandson and the company’s third-generation president, credits the business’s longevity to the solid foundation his grandparents built, with a core purpose to improve lives and work with exceptional people.
-Over the years, Miller has had dozens of employees who remained with the company for decades, testament to the organization’s commitment to maintaining a workplace where people thrive.
+Over the years, Miller has had dozens of employees who remained with the company for decades.

 “We’ve been fortunate to have the help of so many people along the way,” Eric Miller said.
 “Suppliers like the good folks at Global Shop Solutions, customer partners such as the Nassif family owners of Hanco Ltd. — with whom we’ve worked for more than 59 years of our 60-year history — the Brookville community and, of course, our employees.
 I can’t overstate the quality of our people over the years or the impact they have had on the company’s success.”

-The family-owned and -operated company is committed to timely and efficient production of high-quality machine parts, providing a safe and rewarding work environment, leveraging advanced technology, and building long-term relationships with customers and suppliers through professional and ethical conduct.
-Those factors enable Miller to adapt to ongoing manufacturing industry changes and have helped earn the company billing as one of the top metal fabricators in the United States by The FABRICATOR® magazine for the past six years, underscoring the company’s industry-leading capabilities.
+The family-owned and -operated company is committed to timely and efficient production of high-quality machine parts, providing a safe and rewarding work environment, leveraging advanced technology, and building long-term relationships with customers and suppliers.
+Those factors enable Miller to adapt to ongoing manufacturing industry changes and have helped earn the company billing as one of the top metal fabricators in the United States by The FABRICATOR® magazine for the past six years.

 “Hanco’s founder, my grandfather, wasn’t able to establish a solid fabricator relationship – until he started working with Miller,” Jim Nassif, president of Hanco, said.
 “Counting on Miller’s craftsmanship, machine tools and experience, we know we can hand off projects to Miller and completely trust their quality and efficiency.
 Hanco wouldn’t be where it is or what it is without Miller as a true strategic partner.”